Skip to content

 Git should now be installed on your system.
 Any new terminal/command line/powershell window (shift+right-click on any folder and hit something like 'Open in terminal') now has the git command!

 Then you will need to install Python.
-Get 3.10 or 3.11 here (or, if you are Win 7, I think you'll want this).
+Get 3.10 or 3.11 here.
 During the install process, make sure it has something like 'Add Python to PATH' checked.
 This makes Python available everywhere in Windows.

 You should already have a fairly new python.
 Ideally, you want at least 3.9.
 You can find out what version you have just by opening a new terminal and typing 'python'.